-If heating the bearings is not practical, use a suitably sized sleeve and an arbor (or hydraulic) press to install the bearings on the shaft.
+If heating the bearings is not practical, use a suitably sized sleeve and arbor (or hydraulic) press to position the bearings on the shaft until fully seated against the shaft shoulders.

 When installing the bearings onto the shaft, never press or hit against the outer race, balls, or ball cage.
 Press only on the inner race.